1935 24 Hours of Le Mans: Over 2-litre entries

 The Fox & Nicholl racing team had raced a Lagonda in the 1929 race, and then scored a successive trio of third places with a British Talbot with works backing.
 Arthur Fox had renewed the deal with Lagonda even though the company had been placed in liquidation.
 With works support, he arrived with the new M45 Rapide.
 This version of the M45 tourer had a 4.5-litre Meadows straight-6 engine that put out 140 bhp.
 Two cars with a shorter wheelbase were entered, each fitted with a 120-litre fuel tank, improved brakes and suspension.
 Fox had one car for his team regular Squadron Leader Johnny Hindmarsh and new member Luis Fontés (English son of a wealthy Portuguese shipping executive), while the other had former "Bentley Boy" Dudley Benjafield alongside Sir Roland Gunter.

 Delahaye had competed in some of the earliest races at the turn of the century, but had gone back to making standard saloons.
-But a bold change into the high end sports car market after the recession.
+But they chose to make a bold change into the high-end sports car market after the recession.
 Encouraged by wealthy heiress Lucy O'Reilly Schell to develop a car for hill-climb racing, the company set up a competition department.
 That, in turn, led to them entering Le Mans for the first time this year.
 The Type 138 Sports had a 3.2-litre engine race-tuned to give 100 bhp.
 Five cars were built, one for Lucy Schell and another sold to Parisian Henri Toulouse.
 Bringing it to Le Mans for its first race, he had pro-driver Marcel Mongin beside him.

 Prince Nicholas of Romania returned for a third attempt with the big 7-litre supercharged Duesenberg.
-Daniel Porthault came back with his venerable 1926 Lorraine-Dietrich, on the tenth anniversary of its first victory.
-The 3.5-litre car was re-fitted with a lighter, modern body.
+Daniel Porthault also came back with his venerable 1926 Lorraine-Dietrich, on the tenth anniversary of its first victory.
+He had refitted the 3.5-litre car was re-fitted with a lighter, modern body.
 His co-driver would again be Just-Émile Vernet.

 Talbot returned to Le Mans after a 2-year absence, albeit in far different circumstances.
 The Sunbeam-Talbot-Darracq company was being broken up and Venetian émigré Anthony Lago was targeting the Parisian concern.
 As director at Talbot he had commissioned a new model – the T120 Baby Sport.
 The 3-litre engine 90 bhp straight-six engine could get the 4-seat tourer up to 150 kp/h (95 mph).
 One was entered by its Parisian owner, and Le Mans regular, Auguste Bodoignet.